Common questions about clouds, how they are formed and how they behave.

 If the cloud is high enough, and cold enough, some of the water droplets might freeze and then the cloud is made of ice crystals as well as (or instead of) water droplets.

 Small white cumulus clouds (fair weather) clouds do not have much water in them, so there is not much to stop sunlight from passing through them and making them look white.
 Dark grey rain clouds have lots of water in them and block or absorb the sunlight that falls on them.
 They also tend to cover the sky, so there is very little chance for sunlight to be reflected off the sides of them.

 Clouds move because the wind is carrying the parcel of cloudy air along.
 Wind occurs at all levels of the atmosphere from the ground up to higher than a jumbo jet can fly.
 Sometimes there can be no wind on the ground, but cirrus clouds very high up can be seen moving because of the wind where they are.
 Some clouds, like the lenticular clouds that form over hills, are stationary even when the wind is strong.
 (Actually we get fooled into thinking nothing is moving.
 The droplets in the cloud are moving fast with the wind, but new cloud drops are always forming in the same place where the air is pushed up near the hill, so the front of the cloud appears stationary.
 At the back of the cloud where the air comes down again away from the hill, the drops are evaporating back to vapour, so the back of the cloud seems to be stationary too.)

-- For information on cloud formation and cloud classification
+- Information on cloud formation and cloud classification

 These sites will help with cloud identification: